Jesse-Yan/Matrix_Calculator/README.txt

   （Future updates）

   1. More Accurate calculation
-  2. support ui key board focus on power section
+  2. Support ui key board focus on power section
-  3. support fraction input
+  3. Support fraction input
+  4. Alert when user try to save when there is no input file.